-• North Korea and proliferation financing risks4:
+• North Korea and proliferation financing risks:

 North Korea, officially known as the Democratic People's Republic of Korea (DPRK), has been conducting tests involving Intercontinental Ballistic Missiles (ICBMs) and military satellite launch technology.
-Australia's position in the broader geostrategic arena with the DPRK, as well as its close economic and diplomatic ties with the United States and the Indo-Pacific region, means that any regional instability caused by the DPRK's nuclear program has important security and economic implications for Australia.
 The regime in Pyongyang considers the possession and acquisition of nuclear weapons crucial for its survival, focusing primarily on enhancing its nuclear capabilities and maintaining its arsenal.